 For now, fix some naive diagonalization strategy \mathcal{D} that would be sufficient to diagonalise against a single N_e , in isolation.
-We assume that we can list isomorphic copies of all the possible outcomes of \mathcal{D} in a "nice" way.
+We assume that all the possible outcomes of \mathcal{D} can be quickly uniformly listed.
 Let $(D_n){n \in \omega}$ be such a list.

 Example 3.3.
-For example, it is easy to imagine a strategy that builds a computable M in the language of one functional symbol and guarantees $M \not\cong N_e$ for a single e, where N_e is primitive recursive.
-Simply put a point and wait for N_e to either produce a very long chain or a loop, and we do something that would be different; because N_e must be primitive recursive, and M must simply be computable, we can do this.
-Clearly, we can uniformly primitively recursively produce a list of all possible isomorphism types of M that can be built by the strategy, even though the particular M we build is not primitive recursive.
-This strategy will not be sufficient at the end, but it is good enough as an example.
+For example, it is easy to imagine a strategy that builds a computable M in the language of one functional symbol and guarantees $M \not\cong N_e$ for a single e.
+Simply put a point and wait for N_e to either produce a very long chain or a loop, and we do something that would be different.
+Clearly, we can uniformly primitively recursively produce a list of all possible isomorphism types that can be built by the strategy.
+This strategy won't be sufficient at the end, but it is good enough as an example.